stephenslab/gardner/README.md

 Now you are ready to use R.

 Because you can only have one version of a module loaded at a time, unloading the `R` module is as simple as

 ```bash
 module unload R
 ```

-To unload _all_ modules,:
+To unload *all* modules:

 ```bash
 module purge